 When we judge a company’s sustainable credentials, we don’t just tick a list of boxes.
 Larger companies have dedicated sustainability marketing departments these days, that focus on making their company look ‘green’ and ‘responsible’ even as they face repeated ethical mishaps.
 We believe that it is more important to determine how a company’s business model contributes or is a solution to the challenges our society faces.
 Copart is a key player in recycling used car parts.
 It is an enabler in the efficient transfer of salvage cars from sellers to buyers such as car repair shops.
 And by providing perfect insight into the availability of salvage cars, it lowers the distance salvage cars need to travel on car transporter trailers to their buyers.
 Altogether, it decreases the use of energy, maximizes the use of used car parts and allows scrap metal to find its way to smelters to be reused.

-One of the risks we see for Copart is the emergence of self-driving cars, and safety technology helping to decrease collision risk.
-In our discussions with management, they highlighted that if you do the math, its measurable impact is quite some years away, and likely offset by other growth initiatives.
+One of the risks we see for Copart is the emergence of self-driving cars and safety technology helping to decrease collision risk.
+Management has convincingly argued that its measurable impact is quite some years away and likely offset by other growth initiatives.
 Currently, in the USA some 300 million cars are on the road.
-Annually, 14 million cars are sold.
-As of today, none of them are self-driving, and only some of the higher-end cars currently have safety technology on board such as automatic stopping.
-Ironically, it is the safety features that is causing a rise in accident frequency in the last few years.
+Annually, roughly 15 million new cars are sold.
+As of today, none of them are self-driving and only some of the higher-end cars currently have safety technology on board such as automatic stopping.
+Ironically, the safety features are causing a rise in accident frequency.
 People feel safer in their cars, causing them to let their guard down and send that one text message to their partner...
 It is unknown when self-driving becomes a commonplace feature, yet even if it is close, the feature will not be built into all cars.
 As such, its impact as a percent of the total car park will remain low for decades to come.

 Participations in the Fund are qualified for sale in the Netherlands.
 SilverCross Global Small-Cap Fund does not pro-actively sell participations to investors residing outside of the Netherlands.